Smart village: ICT Village Model

-The first ICT village project was carried out in 1999 in Honduras, hit by the devastating Hurricane Mitch.
-With the support of UNESCO, the INFOPOVERTY PROGRAMME, the Organization of American States (OEA), the Ministry of Science and Technology (COHCIT) and the local University (UCyT) and the main international organization, it was possible to implement two projects initially called Solar Village in the communities of San Ramon and San Francisco de Lempira.
-Thanks to the use of solar panels and the first satellite equipped for the Internet of OnSatNet, the supply of electricity was guaranteed, and a connection to 108 mb / sec, a real record for the time, able to provide more than 30,000 people the first e-learning and telemedicine services provided, allowing the population to use these new technologies advantageously and to connect to the rest of the world through e-commerce and e-government initiatives.
+The first ICT village project was launched in Honduras in 1999, following the devastation caused by Hurricane Mitch.
+With the support of UNESCO, Infopoverty, and the Organization of American States (OEA), two independent solar villages were implemented in the communities of San Ramon and San Francisco.
+Each community was provided with solar panels and internet access provided by a SATNET satellite.
+As a result, over 30,000 people in the previously isolated communities were provided with E-learning and telemedicine services, and were able to connect to the rest of the world through e-commerce and e-government initiatives.